itsJohnny21/CSE-464-2024-jsalaz59/README.md

 ### Add multiple nodes

-For pure convenience, a `Graph` allows you to add multiple `Node`s.
+For pure convenience, a `Graph` allows you to add multiple `Node` objects.
 This can be achieved using the `addNodes` method which takes in an array of IDs.

 ```java
 Graph g = new Graph("Master");